Mountain River Canoe AdventureGuided canoe tour with wilderness camping on the Athabasca River in Alberta, Canada

-Not needed luggage may stay safely with the bus.
+Not needed luggage stays safely with the bus.
 For the next three nights you pitch your tent on sandy islands or comfortable spots along the shore.
 Your paddling speed depends a lot on the water level.
 The glacier fed Athabasca River is full of power in the early season, clear and quiet in the fall when the glaciers in the mountains stop melting.
 The forested river valley is uninhabited.
 You have excellent chances to spot wild geese, beavers, eagles, elk, bear and moose.
 Five or six hours daily are spent on the river, at times leisurely drifting downstream, alert to the next rapid or obstacle.
 Sometimes you might have to drag the boat over shallow spots.
 There is time for swimming, exploring, fishing and big campfires under the northern lights.

 It is actually easy and satisfying to keep a clean camp.
 Minimum impact means that your group spends an afternoon and the night camping, cooking and playing on some island, not "improving" nature in any way, leaving no trace but footprints in the sand - which the next rain washes away.

 This afternoon you come to the end of your 160 km (100 mi) canoe trip.
 The bus with the luggage you left behind is already waiting near the town of Whitecourt, the first human settlement since the start of your tour.
 Time for a celebration.
 You are back in Edmonton by evening.

 This is a wilderness canoe tour.
 The guide carries a satellite phone but once started it is difficult to interrupt the trip and is only attempted in cases of emergency.
 Minimum age is 12 years for children accompanied by a parent.

 - Tour P7 — Best of Banff, Yoho and Jasper, our popular 7-day camping trip with great day hikes in the Rocky Mountain National Parks, fits all departures.